defsquare/scenari/README.md

   	 :location-url (str "http://example.com/product/" id)}))

-(defthen #"I receive a response with an id \"([^\"]*)\"" [_ id]
+(defthen "I receive a response with an id {string}"
+  [_ id]
   (println (str "executing the assertion that the product has been created with the id " id)) id)
 ```

 **Tips**: you can get a function snippet generated for you when executing the spec without step function.
-Think about enclosing with quote 'your data' in step sentence to get them detected by the parser and it'll generate a step function skeleton in the output with the correct regex group.
+Think about enclosing with quote 'your data' in step sentence to get them detected by the parser and it'll generate a step function skeleton in the output with the correct sentence matcher group.
 Example:

 Executing the specification with the step sentence without any matching function: